Stephenson 2 DFK 49

-Stephenson 2 DFK 49 or St2-11 is a putative post red supergiant star in the constellation Scutum, in the massive open cluster Stephenson 2.
-It is possibly one of the largest known stars with a radius estimated to be between 1074 solar radius to 1,300 solar radius,.
+Stephenson 2 DFK 49 or St2-11 is a putative post-red supergiant hypergiant star in the constellation Scutum, in the massive open cluster Stephenson 2.
+It is possibly one of the largest known stars with a radius estimated to be between 1,074 to 1,300 solar radius.
 If it was placed at the center of the Solar System, its photosphere would potentially approach or engulf Jupiter's orbit.
 It loses mass at a very high rate, resulting in large amounts of infrared excess.

 Observation history

 The open cluster Stephenson 2 was discovered by American astronomer Charles Bruce Stephenson in 1990 in the data obtained by a deep infrared survey.
 The cluster is also known as RSGC2, one of several massive open clusters in Scutum, each containing multiple red supergiants.
 The 49th brightest star in the K band was given an identifier number of 49.

 The authors noted that the star likely had significant circumstellar and interstellar extinction, higher than even the other cluster members, and noted that its spectral type places it near yellow hypergiants on the Hertzsprung–Russell diagram (HR Diagram), though not as hot.